 - Is it possible to use test scenarios for testing automation?

 This question is a lot like a classic – “how many unicorns can you place inside a case?”
 The answer depends on what is inside and many other conditions.
 Answering this with a certain quote of time will be a mistake – or mislead for the customer.
-However, automation can be roughly estimated, as it does require certain steps to be completed.
+However, test automation can be roughly estimated, as it does require certain steps to be completed.

 - What reference should be used for creating your automation solution?